alfonso-orta/garmin_tomato_clock/README.md

-# garmin_tomato_clock
+# Garmin Tomato Clock

-Application for Garmin Vivoactive 4 that implement a Pomodoro Clock
+Sample Application for Garmin Vivoactive 4 that implement a Pomodoro Clock